ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 That earns a laugh from her, and Sloane smiles nervously.

-"Maybe even sooner if boy-genius here manages to say to convince your King."
+"Maybe even sooner if boy-genius here manages to convince your King."

 Sloane takes a moment to consider her sarcasm,

-"Dain's the cornerstone of the new schoolhouse?"
+"Dain's a cornerstone of the new schoolhouse?"

 "He and Professor Devera.
 And surprisingly...
 One *General Melgren.*"

-"That's..."

-Cat only nods with pursed lips, sharing the disbelief.
+"How is he even—" Sloane glances toward the bathing chamber where water runs softly, lowering her voice.
+"Does he know how absurd this is?"

+"Oh, he knows."
+Cat's smile is wry.
+"Doesn't stop him from actively accepting it anyway."

+Sloane only nods with pursed lips, sharing the disbelief while the absurdity of it crashes through her.
+He's barely been a lieutenant for a few weeks.
+He's just graduated and they've entrusted him to take part in something this massive, this politically volatile?
+There could be many reasons why, and why not, but they're too far out of her scope of things to assume.

+And Melgren?

 First he stands in as acting General of Basgiath, and now *encouraging* a secondary war college?

 *"Did you know about this?"*